RyoMax/drumschool-berlin/README.md

 **Creating missing pages and key features**
 - [X] Kontakt
 - [X] Probestunde
-- [ ] fill in placeholder links with correct ones
+- [X] Fill in placeholder links with correct ones
+- [ ] Redesign landingpage
+- [ ] Upload a picture for each teacher
+- [ ] Replace placeholder text with real text
-- [ ] set up an automated email transfer
+- [ ] Set up an automated email transfer

 **Bugfixes**
 - [X] the content height on the Unterricht pages should be similar to the devices